Loblaws credits record profits to "raising prices on things humans need to live" - The Beaverton

 On Bay Street, observers are applauding Loblaws’ revolutionary business approach of “charging people through the nose for food items that didn’t used to cost a month’s wages.”

 “This is some real outside of the box thinking,” notes financial analyst Jim Berkmann.
-“And by ‘box’ I of course refer to a box of food or medicine that a person requires to keep their body functioning, which they will pay any price for.
+“And by ‘box’ I of course refer to a box of food or that a person requires to keep their body functioning, which they will pay any price for.
 Genius!”

 In addition to blaming for things well within their company’s control, Loblaws also credits their success to realizing that not only do their grocery stores sell things that organisms require to keep their body’s going, but that their pharmacies sell similarly life-bestowing products.
 “We realized we weren’t charging the highest possible price for pharmaceuticals, which is really the first rule of pharmaceuticals,” concedes Weston Jr.